 - Risky behaviors (such as substance use, gambling, overspending, or promiscuity)

 Self-sabotaging behavior disrupts your progress toward achieving your goals and can prevent you from living a life you truly value.
-Some people get in the way of their own happiness and success in one particular area, while others impede themselves in several different areas.
-Common life realms that fall prey to self-sabotage include romantic relationships, career, education, and relationships with family and friends.
+Some people get in the way of their happiness and success, while others impede themselves in several areas.
+Life realms that fall prey to self-sabotage include romantic relationships, careers, education, and relationships with family and friends.

-Here are four ways that self-sabotaging can impact your life:
+Here are ways self-sabotaging can impact your life:

-Sometimes people do things that undermine long-term romantic relationships, engaging in behaviors that ultimately lead to a break-up.
-Often born out of fear of loss, romantic self-sabotage can involve blaming, picking fights, giving the silent treatment, controlling or monitoring a partner’s behavior, constantly seeking reassurance, clinginess, having impossibly high standards, and leaving relationships before they have a chance to develop.4,6,7
+Sometimes, people do things that undermine long-term romantic relationships, engaging in behaviors that ultimately lead to a breakup.
+These behaviors are often born out of fear of loss.
+Romantic self-sabotage can involve blaming, picking fights, or giving silent treatments.
+Some individuals may try to control or monitor their partners’ behaviors, constantly seeking reassurance and setting impossibly high standards.
+Unfortunately, these actions can end relationships before they have a chance to develop.4,6,7

 Self-sabotaging your career involves actions that prevent you from achieving your career goals.
-Fear of failure or anxiety about uncertainty can trap you in your comfort zone and prevent you from advancing despite a desire to do so.8 This leads to unhappiness at work that negatively affects mental health and well-being.
-It can also lead someone to frequently change jobs.
+Fear of failure or anxiety about uncertainty can trap you in your comfort zone, depleting opportunities for advancement despite your desire to succeed.8 This self-sabotaging behavior leads to unhappiness at work, ultimately impacting mental health and well-being.

 Educational self-sabotage can be intentional or unintentional.
-Often driven by anxiety and/or a lack of self-confidence, it involves behaviors that explain why a student is failing or generally performing poorly.9 When failure can be blamed on actions like procrastination or purposefully not trying, it’s a reflection of choice rather than an inherent lack of ability.
+For example, a student may make excuses for failing or performing poorly because of anxiety or low self-confidence.9 Failure blamed on actions, like procrastination or purposefully not trying, reflects poor choices rather than an inherent lack of ability.

 Types of Self-Sabotage

-Perfectionism is a need for everything to be completely perfect, and it can be self-defeating.11 An intense sense of perfectionism prevents people from advancing in their career or enjoying satisfying, long-term relationships because it sets an impossibly high standard.3,8 Perfectionism at work or school can prevent people from taking necessary risks or even completing projects.
-Thankfully, there are ways to overcome perfectionism.
+Perfectionism is the need for everything to be completely perfect.
+This self-sabotaging behavior can be self-defeating because it prevents people from advancing in their careers or enjoying satisfying, long-term relationships.11 Perfectionism sets an impossibly high standard, leaving many afraid to take necessary risks or even complete projects.3,8 Thankfully, there are ways to overcome perfectionism.

-Negative self-talk and harsh self-criticism can affect our actions and prevent us from meeting our goals.5 It’s frequently automatic, running through our minds unchecked as an instant reaction to ourselves, others, and the situations we encounter every day.
-Listening to harsh self-criticism is a form of self-sabotage because doing so prevents us from believing that we have what it takes to achieve our goals.8
+Negative self-talk and harsh self-criticism can affect our actions and prevent us from meeting our goals.5 Such thoughts are frequently automatic, running through our minds unchecked as an instant reaction to ourselves, others, and the situations we encounter.
+Listening to harsh self-criticism is a form of self-sabotage because doing so discourages us from believing we can achieve our goals.8

-Uncertainty intolerance is an underlying form of anxiety, and resisting change can keep people trapped in their comfort zone.12 It involves clinging to old habits, making excuses (such as being too busy), making goals without taking the proper steps to meet them, or avoiding goal-setting altogether.11 Resistance to change prevents people from healthy risk-taking or trying new things that could lead to growth.
+Uncertainty intolerance is an underlying form of anxiety, and resisting change can keep people trapped in their comfort zones.12 Clinging to old habits, making excuses (such as being too busy), making goals without taking the proper steps to meet them, or avoiding goal-setting altogether can impede development and success.11 Resistance to change prevents people from healthy risk-taking or trying new things that could lead to growth.

 Not taking proper care of yourself is a form of self-sabotage that can prevent you from thriving.
 This includes poor eating habits, lack of sleep, not exercising, or avoiding visits with a doctor or therapist for physical and mental health challenges.
-It can also involve engaging in risky behaviors like self-medicating with alcohol or drugs, comfort eating, gambling or risky sex.1,3,11
+Neglecting self-care can also involve engaging in risky behaviors, like self-medicating with alcohol or drugs, emotional eating, gambling or risky sex.1,3,11

 How to Stop Self-Sabotaging: 8 Tips

-Self-sabotage isn’t an inherent part of your character, nor does it define who you are or erase your strengths and talents; therefore, it is possible to replace self-sabotage with self-advancement.
+Self-sabotage is not an inherent part of your character, nor does it define who you are or erase your strengths and talents.
+Therefore, replacing self-sabotage with self-advancement is possible.
 Start simple and gradually add on more methods of self-advancement until your inner critic is no longer preventing you from success and happiness.

 Here are eight tips to stop self-sabotaging: